seif8911/image-processing/README.md

 ## Overview

-This project is a single-page web app with an API that can be used for both resizing images and serving store images.
+This project is a single-page website with an API that can be used for both resizing images and serving store images.
 It includes a frontend for uploading and resizing images, and a backend built with Node.js, Express, TypeScript, Sharp, and Multer.

 ## Features